ArtificalSUN/MKS-WIFI_PS_uploader/README.md

 + Python script (requires Python 3 with **requests** package)
 + Windows x64 executable (more conwinient, no requirements to run)

 I might think about releasing additional executables (like Win32 or linux) if there will be real demand for it.
-Until then you might always use Python script version.
+Until then you might always use Python script version (or pack the executable yourself using i.e. pyinstaller)

 ### Usage
 ![PS postprocessing script](PS_screenshot.png)